FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 This model leads to valid predictions, if the following conditions are met:

 * the fire area is compact, i.e. of a shape that can be represented as a circle or  a square,
-* the ambient temerature of the plume is constant, and
+* the ambient temperature of the plume is constant, and
 * the environment is not disturbing the plume.

 ## Single Compartment Fire

-For the illustration of the following models, a canonical compartment fire setup is used, see {numref}`fig-compartment-flow-basic`.
+For illustrating the following models, a canonical compartment fire setup is used, see {numref}`fig-compartment-flow-basic`.
 It consists of a single compartment with a localised fire.
 The only opening to the ambient is a door.

 :::{figure-md} fig-compartment-flow-basic